Is blogging dead?

 I can totally see how the myth that blogging is dead got started.

-A few years back, a HubSpot study found 40% of all people never read a single blog.
+Let’s return to that HubSpot study I mentioned earlier.
+It found 40% of all people never read a single blog.

 Then, total marketing pandemonium ensued.
-(Not quite… but that headline-grabbing stat made some people panic at the thought that blogging could be or will be dead.)
+(Not quite… but that headline-grabbing stat made some people panic at the thought that blogging could be or would be dead.)

-But before you throw your arms up and dump that domain you bought for your brilliant content-based business idea, know this about that study:
+But before you dump that domain you bought for your brilliant content-based business idea, know this about that study:

 It found that 60% of people DO read blogs. 😍